nkleemann/amsel-core/README.md

 # amsel-core

-A **tool** for generative composition producing monophonic phrases, organized into parts and influenced by probability sequences. **"Tool"** is stressed here because its aim is to be playable in a live context.
+A tool for generative composition producing monophonic phrases, organized into parts and influenced by probability sequences. **"Tool"** is stressed here because its aim is to be playable in a live context.

-Originally written in Swift & currently being ported to Max as an abstraction.

 ## Original Doc (Swift)